DeloitteAU/react-habitat/readme-in-es5.md

 `willUpdate(node)`

-Called when and update is about to take place.
+Called when an update is about to take place.

 `didUpdate(node)`